MSLNZ/msl-package-manager/docs/index.rst

 The **MSL Package Manager** allows you to install, uninstall, update, list and create packages that are used at the `Measurement Standards Laboratory of New Zealand`_.

-All MSL packages are part of the **msl** namespace_.
+All MSL packages that start with ``msl-`` are part of the **msl** namespace_.
 This allows one to split sub-packages and modules across multiple, separate distribution packages while still maintaining a single, unifying package structure.

 Contents
 ========